fghaas/pyconit2023/markdown/talk.md

 outside force, but beyond your agency.
 That's one possibility.

-The second one is trying to apply control, which typically means planning.
-So the way that works, is you're trying to eliminate the uncertainty by thinking through all the eventualities, all the things that can possibly happen, and then develop a plan for each.
+The second one is trying to apply control, which typically means planning and rules.
+So the way that works, is you're trying to eliminate the uncertainty by thinking through all the eventualities, all the things that can possibly happen, and then apply certain rules to come up with a plan for each.
 So whatever happens, you're gonna have a plan and you know exactly what to do in what situation.

 And a third approach is one of creativity.
 That means that you trust in yourself and in the people around you to have the original ideas of